sarg3nt/certified-kubernetes-security-specialist/04 Supply Chain Security/05 Scan Images for Know Vulnerabilities.md

 - Continuously rescan images
 - Kubernetes Admission Controllers to scan images OR
-- Have our own repository with pre-scanned images ready to go
+- Use a private repository with pre-scanned images ready to go
 - Integrate scanning into CI/CD pipeline